mcrotti-gel/aggV2_combining_queries/README.md

 ### format

 This parameter defines the format of the query, see https://samtools.github.io/bcftools/bcftools.html#query for details.
 For the process to run, you should add the following fields `'[%SAMPLE\t%CHROM\t%POS\t%REF\t%ALT\n]'`, but you can also specify additional fields after the initial list.

+### cpus

+Number of cpus to be used by each nextflow process.
+The default is set to 1 cpu per process, but when using and `input_bed` file with > 5 entries please set it to a higher value.

+### memory

+Total RAM available for each nextflow process.
+The default is set to 2.GB per process, but when using and `input_bed` file with > 5 entries please set it to a higher value.

+## Optional inputs

+### severity_scale

+This file lists the severity of variants.
+It can be found under `GEL data resources > aggregations > gel_mainProgramme > somAgg > v0.2 > additional data > vep severity scale > VEP_severity_scale_2020.txt`.
+Provide this file if interested only in variant with a specific consequence.

+### severity

+With this parameter we choose the severity of variants we are interested in for our query.
+For example, if you want look only at missense variants or worse, the input value would be `missense`.
+Only use if the parameter `severity_scale` is set.

 ## Outputs